-Officers should consider the following when investigating an incident involving marijuana possession, delivery, production or use:
+Officers should consider the following when investigating an incident involving marijuana possession, delivery, production, or use:

-- (a) Because enforcement of medical marijuana laws can be complex, time consuming and call for resources unavailable at the time of initial investigation, officers may consider submitting a report to the prosecutor for review, in lieu of making an arrest.
+- (a) Because enforcement of medical marijuana laws can be complex, time consuming, and call for resources unavailable at the time of initial investigation, officers may consider submitting a report to the prosecutor for review, in lieu of making an arrest.
 This can be particularly appropriate when: - 1.
 The suspect has been identified and can be easily located at a later time. - 2.
 The case would benefit from review by a person with expertise in medical marijuana investigations. - 3.
 Sufficient evidence, such as photographs or samples, has been lawfully obtained. - 4.
 Other relevant factors, such as available department resources and time constraints prohibit making an immediate arrest. - (b) Whenever the initial investigation reveals an amount of marijuana greater than the statutory amount, officers should consider the following when determining whether the form and amount is reasonably related to the patient's needs: - 1.
 The amount of marijuana recommended by a medical professional to be ingested. - 2.
 The quality of the marijuana. - 3.
 The method of ingestion (e.g., smoking, eating, nebulizer). - 4.
 The timing of the possession in relation to a harvest (patient may be storing marijuana). - 5.
-Whether the marijuana is being cultivated indoors or outdoors, the climate, etc. - (c) Before proceeding with enforcement related to collective gardens or dispensaries, officers should consider conferring with a supervisor, an applicable state regulatory agency or other member with special knowledge in this area and/or appropriate legal counsel (Business and Professions Code § 26010; Business and Professions Code § 26060).
-Licensing, zoning and other related issues can be complex.
-Patients, primary caregivers and cardholders who collectively or cooperatively cultivate marijuana for medical purposes are provided a defense under the MMP (Health and Safety Code § 11362.775; Business and Professions Code § 26032). - (d) Investigating members should not order a patient to destroy marijuana plants under threat of arrest.
+Whether the marijuana is being cultivated indoors or outdoors. - (c) Before proceeding with enforcement related to collective gardens or dispensaries, officers should consider conferring with a supervisor, an applicable state regulatory agency or other member with special knowledge in this area, and/or appropriate legal counsel (Business and Professions Code § 26010; Business and Professions Code § 26060).
+Licensing, zoning, and other related issues can be complex.
+Patients, primary caregivers, and cardholders who collectively or cooperatively cultivate marijuana for medical purposes may be licensed or may have a defense in certain circumstances (Business and Professions Code § 26032; Business and Professions Code § 26033). - (d) Investigating members should not order a patient to destroy marijuana plants under threat of arrest.